buptlishantao/xbob.paper.tpami2013/README.rst

   <http://pypi.python.org/pypi/xbob.paper.tpami2013>`_ to download the latest
   stable version of this package.

-There are 2 options you can follow to get this package installed and operational on your computer: you can use automatic installers like `pip
+There are two options you can follow to get this package installed and operational on your computer: you can use automatic installers like `pip
 <http://pypi.python.org/pypi/pip/>`_ (or `easy_install
 <http://pypi.python.org/pypi/setuptools>`_) or manually download, unpack and